yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./stretching.png| Progressively getting fit (Xenoblade Chronicles 3)"
   >}}

-A few GPU changes not related to XC 3 also made it in this month.
+A few GPU changes not related to Xenoblade also made it in this month.

-After years, since the beginning of our [Vulkan backend](https://yuzu-emu.org/entry/yuzu-vulkan/), yuzu finally added {{< gh-hovercard "8735" "support for VSync in Vulkan" >}} by new contributor djrobx.
+After years, since the beginning of our [Vulkan backend](https://yuzu-emu.org/entry/yuzu-vulkan/), yuzu finally added {{< gh-hovercard "8735" "support for VSync in Vulkan" >}} by new contributor [djrobx](https://github.com/djrobx).
 As described by the pull request adding it, if the emulation and display are very close to precise sync, there can be fits of juddering when the newly generated frames don't decisively fall as next to be displayed.
 This change allows yuzu to completely synchronize frames with the monitor refresh rate, preventing any juddering.
 Thank you very much!